 1) It’s dark: and that’s not just the mornings, it’s also dark coming home and if you don’t sit near a window at work, the chances of you seeing any daylight are slim to non-existent.

 3) Ice: the mortal enemy of all winter drivers; it means having to get out of bed 15 minutes earlier or arriving at work late.
-Plus, there’s the sinking feeling that you didn’t replace the aerosol de-icer that you used up last winter – time for the credit card to multi-task.
+Plus, there’s the sinking feeling that you didn’t replace the aerosol de-icer that you used up last winter or run through that safety checklist before a long journey – time for the credit card to multi-task.